theadam/pivoter/README.md

 ##### path

-The path of this data in the hierarchy
+The path of this group in the hierarchy

 ##### level

-The level of the data in in the hierarchy
+The level of the group in in the hierarchy

 ##### data